 Electronic Visit Verification Phase II

-Electronic Visit Verification (EVV) is a telephone and computer-based system that electronically verifies in-home service visits occur.
-EVV systems must verify: Type of service performed; Individual receiving the service; Date of the service; Location of service delivery; Individual providing the services; and Time the service begins and ends.
+Electronic Visit Verification (EVV) is a telephone and computer-based solution that electronically verifies in-home service visits occur.
+EVV solutions must verify: Type of service performed; Individual receiving the service; Date of the service; Location of service delivery; Individual providing the services; and Time the service begins and ends.

 Pursuant to Subsection (l) of Section 1903 of the Social Security Act (SSA) (42 U.S.C.
 1396b), all states must implement EVV for Medicaid-funded personal care services (PCS) by January 2020 and home health care services (HHCS) by January 2023.
-In accordance with federal provisions, the State intends to submit a Good Faith Effort Exemption (GFE) request on October 2, 2019 to the Centers for Medicare & Medicaid Services (CMS) to extend the EVV implementation date for PCS to January 2021.
+In accordance with federal provisions, the State submitted a Good Faith Effort Exemption (GFE) request on October 2, 2019 to the Centers for Medicare & Medicaid Services (CMS) to extend the EVV implementation date for PCS to January 2021.
 On October 22, 2019, CMS approved the State's GFE request for PCS, and will not apply Federal Medical Assistance Percentage (FMAP) reductions in calendar year 2020.
 California's GFE approval letter from CMS is available on the EVV CMS GFE Webpage.